bjesuiter/jesuiter.com/Readme.md

 ## Repo Structure

-- `www` Folder - the webroot which gets added to surge.sh
+- each folder is a subdomain which gets added to surge.sh